Generally laid back and like your comfort but feel the need to take your usual look from casual to party?

 A classic white shirt goes with everything....work it as a longer top with pants.
 If it's long enough wear with leggings; remember leggings are not pants and

 require longer tops.
-Dress up with festive shiny jewelry, bracelets too, and a colorful belt and voila, you are ready for an evening out.
+Dress up with festive shiny jewelry, a special belt or a beautiful velvet vest and voila, you are ready for an evening out.

 It's easy to change out a work top for one that's frilly or softer and show a little more skin.
 This always sets a more festive and party feeling to an outfit.

-Visit your local department store to do a Chanel-type search - longer chains with pearls; chokers (the older we get he clunkier we can get) and earrings that shine and are long.
+Visit your local department store to do a Chanel-type search - longer chains with pearls; chokers (the older we get the clunkier we can get) and earrings that shine and are long.